pypeit/PypeIt/doc/installing.rst

 3. Try running ``PypeIt`` on our extensive development test suite
 -----------------------------------------------------------------

-**This should only be done for those wishing to develop the code.**
+**The following should only be done for those wishing to develop the code.**
 Regardless, ask for help if you really want to do this.

 We have provided a suite of tests that you can download and run via